MarHai/ScrapeBot/README.md

 To get you started easily on ScrapeBot, you can find a couple of import-ready `.sbj` files under [recipes/](recipes).

 ## Further information
+There is a publication available to read up on agent-based testing, including some instructionary advice on how to use the ScrapeBot:

+Haim, M. (2020).
+Agent-based testing: An automated approach toward artificial reactions to human behavior.
+Journalism Studies, 21(7), 895-911. https://dx.doi.org/10.1080/1461670x.2019.1702892

 ScrapeBot uses [Selenium WebDriver](https://www.seleniumhq.org/projects/webdriver/) for its browser emulations.
 As such, it is capable to run with a broad variety of browsers.

 ## Very brief history
 The ScrapeBot was available for quite some time as a CasperJS-based tool which was controlled through a bash script.
 The latest (stable) release of that version is available as [v1.1](https://github.com/MarHai/ScrapeBot/tree/v1.1) of this repository.

 ## Citation
-[Haim, Mario](https://haim.it) (2019): ScrapeBot.
+[Haim, Mario](https://haim.it) (2019).
+ScrapeBot.
 A Selenium-based tool for agent-based testing.
 Source code available at https://github.com/MarHai/ScrapeBot/.

+[Haim, Mario](https://haim.it) (2020).
+Agent-based testing: An automated approach toward artificial reactions to human behavior.
+Journalism Studies, 21(7), 895-911. https://dx.doi.org/10.1080/1461670x.2019.1702892